MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/3-show-the-details/readme.md

 ## The Code

 This step involves modifications to `index.html` to add elements for displaying details, `style.css` to style these new elements, and `script.js` to handle the logic of fetching and displaying location details and interacting with the map.

+### Unified Click Handler Pattern

+In Step 1, we introduced a reusable click handler (`handleLocationClick`) for POIs on the map.
+In Step 2, we reused this handler for search result clicks.
+In this step, we expand the handler to show a details panel with more information about the selected location, and manage the UI state.

 ### Update index.html